wthit56/unnecessary.js/event-loop/README.md

 event or timer is added to the stack.
 For now, I'm `console.log`ging out when the loop is closed and opened, to show you what's going on.

-## script.js
-So this file exposes the EL object.
-This includes:

-`.events`: the array of events.
-You can inspect this or print it out how you like so you can see what's going on.

-`.add( _fn_ )`: add a function as an immediate event to the loop.
-It won't actually be executed right away, but it'll be added to the top of the stack to be run quickly. _New events should really be added after any other "immediate" events, but for now it just `unshift`s the new event into the events array._

-Some global methods are also over-written:
-`setTimeout(fn, ms, args...)`, `clearTimeout(id)`,
-`setInterval(fn, ms, args...)`, `clearInterval(id)`.
-These work exactly the same way the regular JavaScript methods work.

 > NOTE: browsers vary on how timers and immediate events take precedence over each other when
 > deciding which event should be executed next.
 However, to keep things simple, I've just gone
 > for immediate events go at the beginning, followed by any timer events.